GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2023-07-10 13:25 UTC

+Amendment to the previous entry: It looks like it's going to take up to two hours.

 ## 🟡 2023-07-10 12:08 UTC

 The site is mostly behaving well.
 Only the pages that list answers to questions are slow or timing out.
 That's because we made a change to the database that had unforeseen side-effects.
 We've started the procedure that should repair the problem, but that's going to take up to an hour to complete.